s3gm3nt4ti0nf4ult/minor_projects/README.md

-### Minor projects:
+## Minor projects:

+#### Assembly

 Assembly -  contains myself introduction to assembly with Gynvael's tutor and his awsome tool 'asmloader'.
 I will also publish here some notes for assembly and RE usage.

 Link for tutorials (polish speakers only):
 [klik](https://www.youtube.com/playlist?list=PL7CA8FE35B665D4DD)